avaneev/prvhash/README.md

 system into a new state, predictated by previous messages.
 Thus, it is possible to give names to random number generators: for example, pass a word "Michelle" to the hashing function, and then the generation will continue in the space predictated by this initial word.
+Every bit of entropy matters.

 ## Other ##